-- Each group must be run by two trained facilitators and at least one of them must have a MA degree.
+- Each group must be led by two facilitators, who have received training from an accredited IY trainer, and at least one of them must have a MA degree.
 If a MA level group facilitator is not available, exceptions may be made BA level group leaders with extensive experience working with families.
 Extensive experience is defined as, but not limited to: the ability to collaborate with parents, an understanding of child development, and knowledge of the cognitive social learning theory. - IY has different requirements for varying levels of certification.
 At minimum, a IY group facilitator must attend an authorized IY training workshop, study therapist manuals, books and DVDs, and participant in an on-going peer review, consultation, and supervision.